 Verbier 3-D Foundation

 The Verbier 3-D Residency and Sculpture Park is an annual contemporary art, cultural, and educational happening in Switzerland at an altitude of 2,300 meters between La Chaux and Ruinettes.
-The Sculpture Park and Residency creates a space for art and ecology to meet on the mountain.
+The Sculpture Park and Residency create a space for art and ecology to meet on the mountain.
 Each individual can experience their own sense of escape in a borderless museum.

 Mutations presents five new works created during the biennial six-week Artist Residency that occurred from the end of May until the beginning of July in Verbier, Switzerland.
 The exhibition celebrates the development of monumental sculpture in the context of the Alps and is part of the Label’Art 2014 initiative in Valais.